Why Hayward

 Hayward has two in-city hospitals: Kaiser Permanente Hayward Medical Center (Kaiser closed network, full L&D for Kaiser members) and St. Rose Hospital (independent acute-care).

 Critical 2026 caveat: St. Rose Hospital's Family Birthing Center is currently suspended for 12 to 18 monthsper Alameda Health System.
-PPO-plan family buyers in Hayward who would have used St. Rose are being redirected to Sutter Eden Medical Center in Castro Valley (~10 minutes north), Washington Hospital in Fremont (~20 minutes south), or Wilma Chan Highland Hospital Campus in Oakland (~25 minutes north).
-This affects all Hayward family planning in 2026; the reopening date will be reflected in this page's next annual refresh.
+PPO-plan buyers in Hayward who would have used St. Rose are being redirected to Sutter Eden Medical Center in Castro Valley (~10 minutes north), Washington Hospital in Fremont (~20 minutes south), or Wilma Chan Highland Hospital Campus in Oakland (~25 minutes north).
+This affects anyone in Hayward counting on a local birthing center in 2026; the reopening date will be reflected in this page's next annual refresh.

 | Hospital | Network | Drive time from Hayward | Key services |